eiffel-community/eiffel/eiffel-vocabulary/EiffelArtifactCreatedEvent.md

 __Required:__ No
 __Description:__ Any (colloquial) name of the artifact.
 Unlike __data.gav__, this is not intended as an unambiguous identifier of the artifact, but as a descriptive and human readable name.

-### data.contentTypes
-__Type:__ String[]
-__Required:__ No
-__Description:__ Any types of content included in the artifact, such as sources, binaries, audio, video or various types of documentation.
-Because of the high degree of variance from one case to the next, the values of this property are not standardized.
-Hence, type naming conventions may vary.

 ## Version History
 | Version   | Introducing Commit |
 | --------- | ------------------ |